Harden, Durant help Nets break away late, beat Heat 98-85

+NEW YORK (AP) — Kevin Durant wasn’t making shots.
+James Harden was barely taking them.

+That sent the Brooklyn Nets into a defensive struggle, and the NBA’s highest-scoring team handled it well until their superstars showed up.

-NEW YORK (AP) — James Harden and Kevin Durant each scored 20 points despite three relatively quiet quarters, and the Brooklyn Nets broke away with a big run in the fourth to beat the Miami Heat 98-85 on Monday night.
+Harden and Durant each scored 20 points despite three relatively quiet quarters, and the Nets broke away with a big run in the fourth to beat the Miami Heat 98-85 on Monday night.

 Kyrie Irving added 16 points for the Nets, who completed a sweep of the Heat in two games that couldn’t have been more different.
 Brooklyn won 128-124 on Saturday, then took the rematch despite barely topping its lowest-scoring game of the season.

 Harden had only 10 points and five shots through three, then scored 10 more in the 18-2 spurt that turned a tie game into a 96-80 lead.
+The NBA’s assists leader finished with eight, but struggled to search for his own shot until changing his mentality in the fourth.

+“Just being aggressive,” he said.
+“I think I wasn’t very aggressive throughout the course of the game.”

 Durant shot just 4 for 17 through three, then hit two 3-pointers in the fourth, the latter snapping a 78-all tie and igniting the big run.

 Bam Adebayo had 26 points, 10 rebounds and five assists in a strong follow-up to his career-high 41 points Saturday.
 But outside of Goran Dragic’s 21 points, there was little else for a short-handed Heat team that is without Jimmy Butler and Avery Bradley because of health and safety protocols.
 Tyler Herro, Meyers Leonard and Maurice Harkless are injured.

-But it looked for a while as though they could pull it out anyway, shutting down the NBA’s highest-scoring team until midway through the final period.
+But it looked for a while as though they could pull it out anyway, shutting down a team that came in averaging 120.3 points per game until midway through the final period.

+“Their talent just took over at the end,” Heat coach Erik Spoelstra said.
+“I love the way our guys competed.”

 The Nets were 4 for 21 (19%) in the first quarter, missing all 10 3-pointers in their lowest-scoring period of the season, which ended with Miami leading 21-15.